 "This was the most important part for me," said Lea.
 "I can't imagine getting married without my parents and siblings."
 Despite missing the wedding date, her parents have decided to fly out and endure the quarantine in the hope of making this tough time less stressful for Lea.

-In the UK, however, the chancellor has unveiled a £350billion package to help the economy, including grants of up to £25,000 for small businesses such as weddings.
+In the UK, however, the chancellor has unveiled a £350billion package to help the economy, including grants of up to £25,000 for small businesses which could include wedding vendors.

 Lea and Ruben are unable to afford another wedding of the same size